Raval97/Ekstraklasa-App/README.md

 # Ekstraklasa Web App
-    information system for top-class football games in Poland - Ekstraklasa.
+    The information system for top-class football games in Poland - Ekstraklasa.
-    Provision of administrative capacity within the match and user database

 ## Launch Project
     Clone the repository and run commend from main project directory: